aiweizeng/microscopy/README.md

 This is for when you have multiple images open in ImageJ and you want to save them all at once and then close the windows.

 ### batch_convert_any_to_max_intensity_tif.ijm
-For images with multiple z-planes.
+For images with multiple z-planes (not timeseries).
 Open all images from a folder, create a maximum intensity z-projection and save the result

 ### SPLITCHANNEL_MAX_batch.ijm
-For images with multiple z-planes and channels.
+For images with multiple z-planes and channels (not timeseries).
 Open all images from a folder, create a maximum intensity z-projection, split the channels and save the resulting channels

 ### Duplicate_with_gaussian_blur.ijm
 For time series images.
 Open all the images from a folder, gaussian blur, keep a few slices from a timeseries and save the result